Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     ![Image: Lab 2 - Windows Artifacts](/img/lab2-artifacts.jpeg)

-1. You'll be returned to the *Add artifacts* window.
-Simply click **OK** to install them.
+1. You'll be returned to the *Add artifacts* window with a list or artifacts waiting to be installed.
+Simply click **Install** to start the process them.
-1. The *Manage Artifacts* window will return, and a new entry for each artifact will appear.
+1. The *Artifacts* window will return, and a new entry for each artifact will appear.
+(You may need to click on the *Refresh* button next to *Apply artifacts.)
 Their statuses will cycle through *Pending*, *Installing*, and finally *Succeeded*.
 1. When all artifacts are in a *Succeeded* state, move to the next part of the lab.
 (This may take 10-20 minutes.)

 ## Lab Submission